Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomephp.md

 > b **Dark Desires**: You may use the **[[Manipulate Someone]]** move on [[monsters]], as long as you are using emotional ties.
 >
-> b **The Power of Love**: When you use **help someone** to help your Guide you don’t have to roll +Cool.
+> b **The Power of Love**: When you use **help someone** to help your Guide you don’t have to roll [[+Cool]].
 You automatically help as though you’d rolled a 10.
 If your Guide is another hunter, the same applies when they help you. b **Do As The Supernatural Do**: You can take an unnatural move from your Guide’s playbook (if they are a hunter).
 If they are a monster, choose a move from a suitable supernatural playbook. [[The Keeper]] may offer you a custom move, instead.
 >
 > b **I Am Theirs And They Are Mine**: Whenever you are in danger, your Guide knows it.
 If your Guide is suffering [[harm]] (and it’s feasible), you can spend a point of Luck to redirect the attack onto yourself as if you have rolled 10+ with **[[Protect Someone]]**.
 If you are suffering [[harm]], you can decide that your Guide has protected you and is suffering this [[harm]] instead.
 If you choose this, roll for **bond abuse**.
 >